Cooperation between science and industry: An insight into the junior chemistry lab

 Dr. Andrea-Katharina Schmidt:

 Digitalization accompanies us on several levels.
-On the one hand, we use digital data acquisition and iPads in our classrooms to demonstrate cutting-edge research.
-On the other hand, it's about training young people in how to handle data: How do I interpret measurement results and how do I critically evaluate them?
+On the one hand, we use digital data acquisition and iPads in the classroom to demonstrate modern research.
+On the other hand, it's about training young people in how to handle data: How do I interpret measurement results, how do I critically evaluate them?
 This, too, is part of basic scientific education.

 Dr. Thomas Eberle:

 I find this aspect very important.
-Chemistry education is changing: It's no longer just about learning facts, but also about understanding that scientific findings always need to be evaluated.
+Chemistry education is changing: it's no longer just about learning facts, but also about understanding that scientific findings always need to be evaluated.
 Sustainability, energy, electromobility – these are not clear-cut topics.
-Young people must learn to argue, weigh things up, and form well-founded opinions.
+Young people need to learn to argue, weigh the evidence, and form well-founded opinions.

 Dr. Andrea-Katharina Schmidt:

-Of course, it's not easy to quantify this.
-We see the enthusiasm among the students firsthand – and we experience that many teachers return regularly.
-Some students who have worked here as tutors later become teachers in the lab with their classes.
+Of course, it's not easy to quantify.
+We see the students' enthusiasm directly – and we find that many teachers return regularly.
+Some students who worked here as tutors later lead their own classes in the lab.
 It's a wonderful cycle.
-In total, around 2,500 students come to the lab each year – the same number as in biology.
-We have more requests than we can handle, and that speaks for itself.
+In total, around 2,500 students visit the lab each year – the same number as in biology.
+We have more requests than we can accommodate, and that speaks for itself.

 Dr. Thomas Eberle:

 The network that has emerged here is impressive.
-Many teachers are bringing the concept into their schools and even incorporating visits to extracurricular learning centers into their curriculum.
+Many teachers are bringing the concept to their schools, even including visits to extracurricular learning locations in their school curricula.
 For me, this is the best proof that the Junior Lab is firmly established in the educational landscape.

 Dr. Andrea-Katharina Schmidt:

-The best part is when you see something "click" with the students.
-Skeptical teenagers, in particular, suddenly blossom in the lab, become curious, and confident in themselves.
-Even elementary school children are thrilled when they put on lab coats and safety goggles—they feel like real researchers.
+The best part is when you see that "aha" moment for the students.
+Especially skeptical teenagers suddenly blossom in the lab, become curious, and gain confidence.
+Even elementary school children are thrilled when they wear lab coats and safety goggles – they feel like real researchers.
 These moments motivate me the most.

 Dr. Thomas Eberle:

-I'm driven by the hope that young people will rediscover issues that are important to society.
-I hope they will experiment, create, and question things beyond the screen.
-We've made enough mistakes as a generation—now it's about fostering a new, responsible generation that takes responsibility.
+I am driven by the hope that young people will rediscover issues that are important to society.
+I want them to experiment beyond the screen, to create, to question things.
+We as a generation have made enough mistakes – now it's about fostering a new, responsible generation that takes ownership.

 Dr. Andrea-Katharina Schmidt:

-And for this, we need teachers who enable such experiences – by having the courage to go out with their classes and discover new learning places.
+And for that, we need teachers who make such experiences possible – by having the courage to take their classes outside and discover new learning locations.

 Dr. Thomas Eberle:

 Exactly.
-And not all young people are "cell phone addicts" or unmotivated, as one sometimes hears.
-There are an incredible number of smart, dedicated young people.
-We want to help them discover their passion for science—regardless of whether they later become chemists, engineers, or craftspeople.
+And not all young people are "addicted to their phones" or unmotivated, as you sometimes hear.
+There are an incredible number of bright, dedicated young people.
+We want to help them discover their enthusiasm for science – regardless of whether they later become chemists, engineers, or craftspeople.

 Dr. Andrea-Katharina Schmidt:

 (laughs) That's not so easy to say!
-My background is in organic chemistry, so I particularly like syntheses – reactions in which you create something new from several substances.
-But classic experiments like liquid nitrogen never lose their appeal.
-When we make ice cream with it, it's not only fun for children, but also a wonderful example of how chemistry works.
+I come from organic chemistry, so I particularly like syntheses – reactions where you create something new from several substances.
+But classics like experiments with liquid nitrogen never lose their appeal.
+When we make ice cream with it, it's not just fun for children, but also a wonderful example of how chemistry works.

 Dr. Thomas Eberle:

-I think moments like these are fantastic.
-When you see that science can be fun, that it's creative and vibrant—then you've done everything right.
+I find moments like these wonderful.
+When you see that science can be enjoyable, that it is creative and vibrant – then you've done everything right.

 Liveable Darmstadt